zborglin/CardioCoders/README.md

 # CardioCoders
 Data Bootcamp Group Project

-Mockup of Database completed.
-Refer to cardio_mockup.sql for schema.
+The mockup of the Cardio Database and output was added to the repository.
+Refer to cardio_mockup.sql for the schema.